laas/toaster/README.md

 ![TOASTER screenshot 1](doc/media/human.png)

+The human from [morse](https://www.openrobots.org/morse/doc/stable/morse.html) import in toaster and visualized using rviz

 ![TOASTER screenshot 2](doc/media/full.png)

+A scenario using data input from morse.

-This framework implement ros nodes that play a specific role in building situation assessment for the robot to understand its surrounding environment and have spatio-temporal reasoning on agents actions and belief.
+This framework provides ros nodes that play a specific role in building situation assessment for the robot to understand its surrounding environment and have spatio-temporal reasoning on agents actions and belief.